CloudMracek/BWM-Tools/c_parser/README.md

 # BWM parser
 This is a simple BWM parser.
-It's not documented for a purpose.
-I don't want you to get the crazy idea of using this thing.
+It implicitly converts the input data into a `uint32_t` to parse the DWORDS without needing to bitshift.
+It is currently made to work with the [PSn00bSDK](https://github.com/Lameguy64/PSn00bSDK/t) since it uses it's VECTOR struct.